r-Techsupport/rTS_Wiki/docs/guides/psu-guide.md

 Build quality, internal component quality, and design are the most important aspects of a good power supply.
 It is much more important to get a reliable power supply than to get a bigger power supply.

 Most power supply brands are simply repackaged units that have been sourced from a large manufacturer and cosmetically altered.
 Thus, a different model PSU from the same brand may be made by a completely different manufacturer and be of entirely different quality than others by the same brand.
-A google search for your make and model PSU and the letters 'OEM' will often reveal which manufacturer made the unit if it is a rebranded unit.
+A google search for your make and model PSU and the letters 'OEM' will often reveal which manufacturer made the unit if it is a re-branded unit.

 ## I have a suspicious PSU in my system.
 Should I replace it?